duke-compsci409-spring2016/sakai/README.md

 For filing bugs against Sakai please use our Jira instance: https://jira.sakaiproject.org/

 ## Nightly servers
-For testing out the latest builds go to this [nightly server page](http://nightly2.sakaiproject.org) or more specificall, [this](https://trunk-mysql.nightly.sakaiproject.org/portal/)
+For testing out the latest builds go to this [nightly server page](http://nightly2.sakaiproject.org)

 ## Get in touch
 If you have any questions, please join the Sakai developer mailing list: To subscribe send an email to sakai-dev+subscribe@apereo.org